 Does this mean that families don’t care about their kids or the school?
 No, of course not.
-As kids get older, parents may have other children to care for, work to support their family and be busy taking care of the other things that happen as a family ages and grow.
+As kids get older, parents may have other children to care for, work to support their family, and are busy taking care of the other things that happen as the family ages and grows.
 These things can take parents away from being active participants in the school community.

 Family involvement is important to student achievement, so how can you improve family engagement in your classroom?
 Here are a few ideas to try out!

 Check Your Timing

 Many parents work during the school day or on the typical nine-to-five schedule.
 When school events happen in the middle of the day, it can be difficult for parents to get away from work.

 Try to hold events early in the morning before school and work begins.
 Or choose a time later in the evening after families have had a chance to get home and have dinner.
 By working around their schedule, you show parents that you respect their time and are eager for their involvement.